body dysmorphia: realities, tips and resources

 — Gabourey Sidibe

-Wear outfits you feel comfortable in.
-But don’t be afraid to experiment.
+wear outfits you feel comfortable in, but don’t be afraid to experiment

 It’s a great feeling to feel confident in an outfit you love.
 The feeling of loving the way your body looks in an outfit is unmatched.
 There’s something about having a little extra pep in your step or sway in your hips.

-If certain clothes are making things worse or you don’t feel great in them, it’s okay to not wear them.
 I feel like there’s an unspoken pressure to be confident in everything you wear, but if something is making you feel insecure or self conscious, why would I keep wearing that?

-And while it’s great to feel comfortable in your clothes, make sure you have clothes that fit the bill in terms of what you like.
 Experiment with different things, try a new top or dress.
 Sometimes it takes seeing yourself in something you never thought you’d wear to realize how amazing you look.

 What I want you to remember: